chtoucas/Narvalo.NET/docs/Guidelines.md

 to disable a rule at assembly level.

 Test projects use a relaxed ruleset.
 Roughly, you don't have to create C# documentation.

+#### Dictionary
+Every project already load the dictionary `etc\CodeAnalysisDictionary.xml`.
+If needed, consider adding a local dictionary `CustomDictionary.xml` in the directory `Properties` rather than modifying the global one.

 ### Gendarme